 The Imitation of Christ – Just keep walking

 In the last few years I intentionally dropped my work as a practising ethical jeweller (a vocational cause I have thoroughly enjoyed) as I heard the whisper of the Holy Spirit say, ‘This has just been a dress rehearsal’.
-Embracing new monasticism to the exclusion of other pursuits has been an exercise in letting go of self, the successes, awards and platforms I have enjoyed as a notorious maverick in the expensively shiny and corrupt world of gold and diamonds.
+Embracing new monasticism to the near exclusion of other pursuits has been an exercise in letting go of self, the successes, awards and platforms I have enjoyed as a notorious maverick in the expensively shiny and corrupt world of gold and diamonds.

 Embracing a slower agrarian living, working with The Wild Ones and recognising that community living is essential for discipleship, has bequeathed me vital lessons in re-awakening the rawness of the life of the Spirit.